 Why?
-The more you magnify the subject with telephoto lenses, the more you magnify any movements which will inevitably give you “camera shake”.
+The more you magnify the subject with telephoto lenses, the more you magnify any movements.
+This could more often than not give you "camera shake".
 Also, if you plan to enlarge the photo many times, you need to use a tripod to get the clearest image possible.
 For small prints it is less noticeable therefore not so necessary.

-To start off with, I suggest spending no more than £50-£100 (or less) on a reasonable tripod and upgrade as and when is necessary.
+To start off with, I suggest spending no more than £50-£100 (or less) on a reasonable tripod.
+Upgrade as and when is necessary.
 A cheap, light but reliable and sturdy tripod will give you the support you need, when you need it for most situations you may come across.
-(You can always weigh it down by hanging a bag in the middle of it for extra support)!
+You can always weigh it down by hanging a bag in the middle of it for extra support!

 Take night photography for example.
 It would be impossible to get any half decent, well lit night-time shots without having to use a tripod.
-The shots below were taken with shutter speeds of a few seconds, as part of an advertising/lifestyle campaign for a real estate company.
+The shots below were taken with shutter speeds of a few seconds.
 As you can imagine, 4 or 6 seconds is far too long to hand hold and get a decent shot!

 Other times you may need a tripod is when shooting landscapes because, as I mentioned before, the best light is early morning or early evening when the light is low.
 To get good depth of field, you would need to "stop down" (close) the aperture to around F11 or F16, which would normally mean a slow shutter speed.